xoriors/course-rust/docs/students.md

 # For students to follow

 1. Send your GitHub account to any teacher to add you to this repo.
 2. Join [Slack channel](https://xorio.slack.com/archives/C085WSHDPLK).
-Create an account on Slack if needed, you can do it with your Google account
+Create an account on Slack if needed.
+You can do it with your Google account

 ## Reading the weekly chapter

 - Locate the chapter GitHub issue in the course project.
 Let's say it's the [course QA manual 2025](https://github.com/orgs/xoriors/projects/2) for [Chapter 1](https://github.com/xoriors/qa-manual-course/issues/1)
-- Read the corresponding week number chapter from [ISTQB_CTFL_Syllabus_v4.0.1.pdf](ISTQB_CTFL_Syllabus_v4.0.1.pdf)
+- Read the corresponding week number chapter from [The Rust Book](https://doc.rust-lang.org/book/)
 - Ask any questions in the issue or to [Slack](https://xorio.slack.com/archives/C0869LC717B)

 ## How to submit your weekly home assignments